chop-dbhi/cilantro/README.md

 Fancy Makefile
 --------------
+- Initialize and Watch - ``make [all]`` - initializes and updates all submodules and sets each one up according to their Makefile target
 - Compile Sass/SCSS - ``make sass``
 - Compile CoffeeScript - ``make coffee`` (I made a funny)
 - Optimize JavaScript - ``make optimize``